---

 By aligning your pitch with what matters most to each investor type, you increase your chances of securing funding and building lasting partnerships.

-Create a Pitch That Captures Investor Attention
+## How to Ask Investors for Money: Creating a Pitch That Captures Attention

+When thinking about how to ask for money from investors, focus on clarity and directness.
 Investors need to understand the core value of your product or service within moments.
-Avoid overloading your pitch with industry-specific buzzwords that may confuse or alienate your audience.
-Instead, focus on explaining the problem your product solves and the tangible benefits it offers.
+Avoid overloading your pitch with industry-specific [buzzwords](https://www.thompsonwriting.com/business-buzzwords) that may confuse or alienate your audience.

 For example, if your startup addresses inefficiencies in supply chain management, highlight measurable outcomes such as reduced costs or faster delivery times.
 Keep your language simple yet impactful to ensure clarity.

-Facts alone rarely inspire action—stories do.
+Facts alone rarely inspire action, stories do.
 Frame your pitch as a narrative that connects emotionally with your audience.
 Start by describing the problem your target market faces, introduce your solution, and conclude with the transformation your product enables.

 A well-told story not only engages investors but also helps them visualize the potential impact of their investment.
 Remember, the goal is to make your pitch memorable and relatable.
+If your deck keeps drifting, use [pre-seed vs seed funding](https://qubit.capital/blog/pre-seed-vs-seed-funding) to decide which proof points to emphasize now versus next round.

 Transparency is key when discussing funding.
 Investors want to know how their money will be allocated and the expected returns.
 Break down your financial needs into specific categories, such as product development, marketing, or team expansion.